Presentation: Patient with lobular breast cancer and a strong family history of diffuse gastric cancer

 Example clinical scenario

 A 42-year-old woman is diagnosed with locally advanced lobular breast cancer (ER positive, HER2 negative), and is undergoing neoadjuvant chemotherapy prior to proposed surgical resection.
-She mentions that her brother, aged 38, has recently been diagnosed with diffuse gastric cancer, a condition her uncle died of in his 20s.
-You wish to consider constitutional (germline) genomic testing for the hereditary diffuse gastric cancer gene CDH1, given the patient’s diagnosis and family history.
+She mentions that her brother, aged 38, has recently been diagnosed with diffuse gastric cancer, a condition her uncle died from in his 20s.
+You wish to consider constitutional (germline) genomic testing for genes associated with hereditary diffuse gastric cancer.

 When to consider genomic testing